Sanglorian/orcus/Orcus Rulebook - current.md

 ### Dexterity Checks

-The GM might call for a Dexterity check when you try to accomplish tasks that require finesse or agility, that do not fall under the Acrobatics, Stealth or Sleight of Hand skills.
+The GM might call for a Dexterity check when you try to accomplish tasks that require finesse or agility, that do not fall under the Acrobatics, Stealth, or Sleight of Hand skills.
 Examples might include:

 - Steering a chariot around a tight turn
 - Playing a stringed instrument